carpentries-incubator/fair-bio-practice/_episodes/05-data_management_planning.md

 keypoints:
 - "Data within a project go through a set of steps known as the research data life cycle."
 - "Planning can help make your data FAIR."
-- "Data management is a continuous process and should not be left till the end of a project."
+- "Data management is a continuous process during a project."
-- "DMPs are the best way to prepare for new projects."
+- "DMP is the best way to prepare for new project."
 ---

 ## The research data life cycle